gjadi-mej/Test-rst-rendering/tests/ui/README.rst

    .LCD back buffer is [0xa003fc00, 0xa007f800[
    Try to write and verify something in this buffer...
    .Refresh LCD content with black and screen data.
 Ensures about tearing effect..Retrieve the LCD framerate...
-   Retrieve the maximal drawing time (quite long)...
+   Retrieve the maximal drawing time (this will take several seconds)...

    LCD framerate time is 17.528000 ms (57.051579 Hz) The copy time is 7.708000 ms